renamedquery/youtube-dl-server/README.md

 - All of the files are hosted locally.
 Previously, youtube-dl-server reached out to CDNs on the internet for web assets, however this new version has everything included locally.
 This means that you don't need to be reliant on external CDNs and you are in full control of your files.
 - This new version has error pages.
 The old version had no error pages, which can lead to some user confusion in the instance of a server side error.
 - /q has been renamed to /queue so that users know what page they are at, instead of being confused by what "q" means.
+- A download progess page where you can view the status of pending, current, past, and failed downloads (the history page at /history).

 #### What is coming?

-- A download progress and history page where you can view the status of pending, current, and past downloads.
-This will help the user understand what is happening on the server side, and is especially useful for cases when the user is downloading large amounts of videos, and the wait time can be unknown.
 - Local user accounts.
 The old version did have authentication, however it was hidden.
 This program is going to be fully authenticated so that you can lock down who is using your server for downloading videos.
 This will prevent unwanted access to the server.
 - You will be able to "subscribe" to YouTube playlists and channels.
 This feature makes the server auto-download new videos when they are deteced in the playlist/channel.
 This feature can be very useful for archiving content, such as archiving a channel's videos automatically.
 - Docker images (planning on supporting Raspis).